Anirudh-MV/Sample-Nodejs-API/README.md

 ### Installing and running:

-To run the app just intall the required dependencies and and hit npm start i.e.
+To run the app just intall the required dependencies and and hit node app.js i.e.

 ---> Go to the project directory and